tobywise/tobywise.github.io/content/research.md

 During the recent COVID-19 pandemic, I have conducted research into how people perceive threat from this global pandemic.
 This allows me to explore whether the way in which people learn about threat in the real world is similar to what we see in the lab.

-In ongoing work, I am also seeking to provide more ecologically valid assessments of threat perception through the creation of experimental tasks that present more engaging, realistic scenarios to subjects.
+I am also seeking to provide more ecologically valid assessments of threat perception through the creation of experimental tasks that present more engaging, realistic scenarios to subjects.
 Often, we use tasks that present subjects with abstract stimuli to learn about.
 I am designing tasks with inspiration from video games, putting subjects into virtual environments in which they must learn to survive.

 <br>
 <div class='blog-box'>